 Getting approved for a mortgage for the self-employed is becoming easier by the day.
 This is after the recent changes in Fannie Mae guidelines in regards to self-employment income.
 Topping the list of changes in the guidelines is the documentation of federal income tax that has been reduced from the current requirement of two years to one, although this applies to certain cases.
 Besides, the body has unveiled a new income calculation that caters for business owners with minimal or zero history of distributions.

 Another category of people that will find these new guidelines more favorable include borrowers with a self-employment income from a second, non-salaried business.
 They’ll no longer be required to show proof of income from their self-employment sources if the income from “salaried” job qualifies them for a mortgage.
-Combined with the low mortgage rates that are currently standing at below 4%, it has never been a better time to shop for a mortgage.
+Combined with the low mortgage rates that are currently standing at below 4% (at the time of this writing), it has never been a better time to shop for a mortgage.

 These are the steps to follow if you’re looking to buy a house or refinance a loan and would want to get approved for mortgage.